-Ministries and programs are the heart of Church of the Asension.
-Every Sunday, we bring the world into our church; every day our mission — our Great Commission — is to take the church into the world.
+Ministries and programs are the heart of Church of the Ascension.
+Every Sunday, we bring the world into our church; every day our mission — our Great Commission from Christ — is to take the church into the world.

 Care & Compassion

-Each Sunday, a list of people who have requested prayers is printed in the worship bulletins.
-There are a number of reasons that we pray for people – illness, unemployment, grief, to name only a few.
-Members of the church are encouraged to pray for these people during the week.
+A list of people who have requested prayers is distributed by email each month.
+There are a number of reasons that we pray for people: illness, unemployment, grief, to name only a few.
+Members of the church are encouraged to pray for these people at home.

 This is a confidential service for urgent needs of anyone, whether a church member or not.
 A small group of trained church members make it a discipline of their lives to pray for names on this list.
 Prayers are updated as changes occur and praises offered for answered prayer.
 We thank God in all our prayers, being confident that He who began a good work in you will carry it on to completion in Christ (Philippians 1:3-6, modified).
 “I called on the Lord and he heard me.
 He took away all my fear.”
 (Psalm 34:4)

 Health & Wellness Advocacy Team

 This group educates parishioners on health and advocates for those needing access to the health-care system, including helping them navigate the system.
-Responding to the Gospel call for compassion and healing service, this team seeks to fulfill the call to charity and love as expressed in the Gospel story of the Good Samaritan (Luke 10:25-37).
+Responding to the Gospel call for compassion and healing, this team seeks to fulfill the call to charity and love as expressed in the Gospel story of the Good Samaritan (Luke 10:25-37).
 As Jesus points out in this story, we are called to be “neighbours” to one another and to offer compassionate care and healing.
 Christians through the ages have generously responded to people in need of care.
-Charity, the love of Christ, is at the heart of each team members response to those in need of assistance.
-We seek to offer Christ’s presence through our presence with our community and neighbours.
+Charity, the love of Christ, is at the heart of each team members’ response to those in need of assistance.
+Team members seek to offer Christ’s presence through their presence with their community and neighbours.